msi-ris/Tutorials/illumina_qc.md

 While transferring workflows from one instance of Galaxy to another is easy, MSI has no control over which tools are available in other Galaxy instances.
-If there is a tool that you have used in a different instance of Galaxy that is not available in the MSI instance send a request to help@msi.umn.edu.
+If there is a tool that you have used in a different instance of Galaxy that is not available in the MSI instance send a request to <help@msi.umn.edu>.

 ### Scope of This Tutorial
 - Give participants experience with the basic functionality of Galaxy